Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Problem Formulation

-Problems \ref{Prob_perf_limts_ReLU_FNN_1} and \ref{Prob_perf_limts_ReLU_FNN_2} are novel in the sense that a problem solver should address the interpretability of a trained deep ReLU FNN model while also circumventing the random gradients (with unknown distribution) that were back-propagated during training per the back-propagation algorithm.
-More specifically, Problems \ref{Prob_perf_limts_ReLU_FNN_1} and \ref{Prob_perf_limts_ReLU_FNN_2} capture the impact of the penultimate layer's output on a ReLU FNN-based classifier when the norm of the penultimate layer's output approaches infinity and zero, respectively, regardless of the input.
+Problems \ref{Prob_perf_limts_ReLU_FNN_1}\&\ref{Prob_perf_limts_ReLU_FNN_2} are novel in the sense that a problem solver should address the interpretability of a trained deep ReLU FNN model while also circumventing the random gradients (with unknown distribution) that were back-propagated during training.

-In view of Problems \ref{Prob_perf_limts_ReLU_FNN_1} and \ref{Prob_perf_limts_ReLU_FNN_2}, we would also like to understand the fundamental testing performance limits of binary classifiers that are based on deep FNNs with ReLU and Tanh activation.
-As a result, we continue with the following problem formulation on testing performance limits.